beyond-decentralized/AIRport/README.md

 In the long term AIRport will be most effective if it utilizes both permanent and temporary storage for persistance of any given repository.
-Transaction logs are not a very space efficient way to store data, hence they would ideally be stored in temorary storage.
+Transaction logs are not a very space efficient way to store data, hence they would ideally be stored in temporary storage.
 This is a luxury AIRport can afford since even in the case of data loss AIRport still has a device-local copy of those transaction logs.
 So a natural compaction point would be an archival event - when a repository is removed from the device-local database.
 At that point the current